splunk/public-o11y-docs/gdi/get-data-in/get-data-in.rst

 - Metrics to Infrastructure Monitoring

-- Logs to Log Observer
+- Logs to Log Observer or Log Observer Connect

 - Traces to APM (SignalFx Forwarder only)